visionjo/facerec-bias-bfw/data/README.md

 <p>

 **Table 2.
 BFW and related datasets.** BFW is balanced across ID, gender, and ethnicity (Table 1).
 Compared with DemogPairs, BFW provides more samples per subject and subgroups per set, while using a single resource, VGG2.
-RFW, on the other hand, supports domain adaptation, and focuses on race-distribution - not the distribution of identities.
+RFW, on the other hand, supports domain adaptation and focuses on race distribution rather than the distribution of identities.

 <img src=../docs/table2.png alt="table2" width="700"/>
 </p>